harrinupponen/docker-course/exercise2.md

 Tried to list the folders and got answer "Not found".
 So, all gone.

-Then put the alpine up again and noticed that the folders were back and I could get other information too.
+Then I put the alpine up again and noticed that the folders were back and I could get other information too.